-An elementary study of selected topics in philosophical thought, PHI 261 presents a critical analysis of ancient, medieval, and/or modern philosophical writings.
-It covers such issues as knowledge, existence, logical analysis, the physical world, aesthetics, ethical behavior, and religious beliefs.
-The focus is on western traditions; students interested in eastern philosophies are encouraged to take REL 153.
+An elementary study of selected topics in philosophical thought, PHI 261 begins with Socrates, Plato, and Aristotle; moves to the intersection of religion and philosophy in Augustine of Hippo through the Copernican Revolution; explores early modern figures like Descartes, Hume, and Kant; and concludes with modern trends in Philosophy.
+The focus is on western traditions; students interested in eastern philosophies are encouraged to take REL 111 or 153.
 Meets General Education Distribution Area I.C.